Calcium stones; Nephrolithiasis; Urolithiasis

 Extracorporeal SWL is a procedure used to shatter simple stones in the kidney or upper urinary tract.
 Ultrasonic waves are passed through the body until they strike the dense stones.
 Pulses of sonic waves pulverize the stones, which then pass more easily through the ureter and out of the body in the urine.

-SWL has a 50 to 90% success rate, depending on the location of the stone, the size of the stone, and the surgeon's technique and experience.
+ESWL has a 50% to 90% success rate, depending on the location of the stone, the size of the stone, and the surgeon's technique and experience.
 It is most effective for stones 1 cm or smaller.
 Stones sized 1 to 2 cm may need extra treatment sessions.
-SWL is not as effective as percutaneous nephrolithotomy for stones in the lower kidneys, but it sometimes reduces the length of treatment and the hospital stay.
+ESWL is not as effective as percutaneous nephrolithotomy (PCNL) for stones in the lower urinary tract, but it sometimes reduces the length of treatment and the hospital stay.
 Recovery time is short.
 Most people can resume their normal activities in a few days.

 Obesity and urinary system abnormalities may also lower how well it works.